 Additional standards for the Bath Road Transitional district shall also apply:

 General Site Planning Principles.
-Good site planning shall result in an attractive, safe, and economically viable relationship between parking, signage, lighting, landscaping, and the surrounding environment.
-Site plans shall minimize the effects of parking, feature high-quality landscaping, accommodate pedestrian movement where appropriate, and encourage connections to nearby properties.
+Good site planning shall result in an attractive, safe, and economically viable relationship among parking, signage, lighting, landscaping, and the surrounding environment.
+Site plans shall minimize the visual effects of parking, feature high-quality landscaping, accommodate pedestrian movement where appropriate, and encourage connections to nearby properties.

 Proximity of Buildings to Roadways: Buildings shall be located as close to the front property line as possible to provide scale and interest to the auto and pedestrian environment.
 The majority of parking shall be located at the rear or side of the building.

 Relationship to Residential Properties: The facades of buildings which abut or are visible from residential neighborhoods shall use forms, materials, and details which are residential in nature and appearance.
-Service areas, parking lots, outdoor storage yards, and other similar features shall avoid facing residential neighborhoods.
+Service areas, parking lots, outdoor storage yards, and other similar features shall not faceresidential neighborhoods.

 Access Management: Site plans involving curb cuts onto major roadways shall demonstrate an adherence to sound access management principles to promote efficient traffic flow and maintain a high level of safety for pedestrians and motorists.
 Curb cuts shall be shared whenever possible.
 Cross easements connecting to adjacent land shall be reserved where feasible.